wavemaker/docs/learn/label/index.md

 id: ""
 ---

-represents a caption in a user interface.
+The **label** represents a caption in a user interface.
 The label displays text on the page.
 Common use cases include

-- page header
+- a page header
-- form field label
+- a form field label
-- paragraph of text
+- a paragraph of text
-- link
+- a link

 [![](../assets/label_struct.jpg)](../assets/label_struct.jpg)

+# Features

-The following features for Label can be set in the property from the tab of the Panel.
+The following features for Label can be set in the **Class** property from the **Style** tab of the **Properties** Panel.

-###  Types
+### Label Types

-<iframe width="100%" height="400" style="background-color: snow;" allowtransparency="true" src="https://apps.wavemakeronline.com/documentation_snippets/#/LabelStyles">Types</iframe>
+<iframe width="100%" height="400" style="background-color: snow;" allowtransparency="true" src="https://apps.wavemakeronline.com/documentation_snippets/#/LabelStyles">Label Types</iframe>

-###  Styles
+### Label Styles

-<iframe width="100%" height="700" style="background-color: snow;" allowtransparency="true" src="https://apps.wavemakeronline.com/documentation_snippets/#/Labels"></iframe>
+<iframe width="100%" height="700" style="background-color: snow;" allowtransparency="true" src="https://apps.wavemakeronline.com/documentation_snippets/#/Labels">LabelStyles</iframe>

+# Properties

+Property

+Description

+Caption

-caption is the text that the end user sees on your label.
+The caption is the text that the end user sees on your label.
 It can be bound to a variable or another widget.

+Name

-name is a unique identifier for label widget.
+The name is a unique identifier for label widget.

+**Accessibility**

+Hint

-can enter any text for this property and it will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.
+You can enter any text for this property and it will be shown as a tooltip if the mouse hovers over this widget for 1.5 seconds.
 It can be bound to a variable or another widget.

+**Layout**

+Width

-width of your widget can be specified in px or % (i.e 50px, 75%).
+The width of your widget can be specified in px or % (i.e 50px, 75%).

+Height

-height of your widget can be specified in px or % (i.e 50px, 75%).
+The height of your widget can be specified in px or % (i.e 50px, 75%).

+**Validation**

+Required

-required editor in wm.LiveForm may refuse to save without a required field.
+A required editor in wm.LiveForm may refuse to save without a required field.

+**Behavior**

+Show

-determines whether or not a component is visible.
+Showing determines whether or not a component is visible.
 It is a bindable property.

-on Demand (visible only when show property is bound to a variable)
+Load on Demand (visible only when show property is bound to a variable)

-this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
+When this property is set and show property is bound, the initialization of the widget will be deferred till the widget becomes visible.
 This behavior improves the load time.
 Use this feature with caution, as it has a downside (as we will not be able to interact with the widget through script until the widget is initialized).
 When show property is not bound the widget will be initialized immediately.

+Animation

-property controls the animation of an element.
+This property controls the animation of an element.
 The animation is based on the CSS classes and works only in the run mode.

+**Format**

-align
+Horizontal align

-property specifies how the elements should be aligned horizontally.
+This property specifies how the elements should be aligned horizontally.

-**Events**
+# Events

+Event

+Description

+**Mouse Events**

-click
+On click

-event handler is called whenever the click event is triggered on a widget.
+This event handler is called whenever the click event is triggered on a widget.

-double click
+On double click

-event handler is called whenever the double click event is triggered on a widget.
+This event handler is called whenever the double click event is triggered on a widget.

-mouse enter
+On mouse enter

-event handler is called whenever the mouse enters the widget.
+This event handler is called whenever the mouse enters the widget.

-mouse leave
+On mouse leave

-event handler is called whenever the mouse leaves the widget.
+This event handler is called whenever the mouse leaves the widget.

-**Events**
+**Touch Events**

-tap
+On tap

-event handler is called whenever the tap event is triggered on a widget.
+This event handler is called whenever the tap event is triggered on a widget.

-double tap
+On double tap

-event handler is called whenever the double tap event is triggered on a widget.
+This event handler is called whenever the double tap event is triggered on a widget.

 [4\.
 Basic Widgets](/learn/app-development/widgets/widget-library/#basic)